 In addition, it is important to remember that evidence of achievement is not confined to written work.
-Children have different styles of learning and these should be catered for.
-Evidence can takemany forms, taking photographs of work or activity is a useful reinforcement of learning forpupils, when the photographs are made into an RE display, and can also be kept as evidence
+Photographs of work or an activity is a useful reinforcement of learning for pupils when made into a display and can be kept as evidence.